Forget efficiency

 If you are still unsure if focusing on efficiency is the wrong approach, just go to an average company.
 Most of them worked for more than 30 years to maximize software development cost-efficiency without compromising quality.
 They launched dozens of initiatives to improve efficiency and quality.
 They put lots of money and effort into that goal.
 Their software development should be blazingly fast and defect rates should be close to zero.

 Ask them if their software quality is great.
-Almost always, the answer is no. As them if their software development is fast.
+Almost always, the answer is no. Ask them if their software development is fast.
 Almost always the answer is no. Still, they keep pushing in the same direction even if everyone knows their approach does not deliver the results they expect.
 This feels a bit like the famous quote “The definition of insanity is doing the same thing over and over again and expecting different results.”, often (falsely 4) attributed to Albert Einstein.

 To sum it up in other words: Due to their sole focus on efficiency, in most companies more than 80%, sometimes up to 90% of their software implementation efforts are waste, resulting in huge amounts of idle or even value reducing performances.